Duet3D/wiki-content/User_manual/Machine_configuration/robot_firmware.md

 The simple method would be to divide the line between p0 and p1 for segmentation (secant).
 With slerp, the curve of the circle is divided instead.

+Slerp is used in Kinematics for
+* segmentation of a long move to avoid snapping into different work modes
+* calculating jacobian matrix of the lower orientation rows

 # Orientation 5 axis CNC, Open5x: